 Best Places to Watch the 2017 New York City Marathon

 On November 5, runners will lace up for the 46th running of the New York City Marathon.
 The race, which winds through all five of New York’s historic and unique boroughs, draws huge crowds along its 26.2-mile course.
-If you’re headed to the sidelines to support a friend or loved one, or if you’re a marathon-watching enthusiast, you might be wondering where the best spots are to watch the race and when you should plan to line up to watch.
+If you’re headed to the sidelines to support a friend or loved one, or if you’re a marathon-watching enthusiast, you might be wondering where the best spots are to watch the race and people and when you should plan to line up to watch.

 Well, you’re in luck!
 Here we’re going to break down the places you’ll want to be to cheer on the runners and have a great time on race day.